 This indicates that the percentage of sites containing server vulnerabilities gradually reduces, showing the consistency of improvement of web application security in the last five years.

 The security threat is approached on a regular basis in web applications that cause severe financial losses at various levels of Financial Institutes, IT, manufacturing, Telecom and Government.
 Many organizations from private to the government rely on web apps for their regular business transactions and customers' access of the relevant information.
-Such communication and payment activities are the target for cyberattacks and many attempts to access the application server due to the poor code security configured patches in the development phase.
+Such communication and payment activities are the target for cyber- attacks and many attempts to access the application server due to the poor code security patches configured in the application development phase.
 Figures 4 and 5 (extracted from (Statista, 2019) show the vulnerabilities in organizations and the most common causes of security threats and malicious attacks.